 Made from an older geiger counter, designed to look like a scanning device.
 When the main switch is turned on, the green light flashes, the analog meter deflects back and forth, and the antenna dish rotates alternating directions every two seconds.
 When the red button is pressed, two sets of three red lights on either side of the unit chase from back to front.

-Created for Universal Studios Hollywood Theme Park, recreation of ghost sensing equiptment used by Specs and Tucker characters from the film "Insidious".
-Some changes were made to the original appearance of the "wand" portion to adress durability concerns.
-Buttons allow user to light up the gauge and flash an led on the device, as well as activate a stobe in the end of the wand.
+Created for Universal Studios Hollywood Theme Park, recreation of ghost sensing equipment used by Specs and Tucker characters from the film "Insidious".
+Some changes were made to the original appearance of the "wand" portion to address durability concerns.
+Buttons allow user to light up the gauge and flash an led on the device, as well as activate a strobe in the end of the wand.

 Man-of-war style jellyfish made for film, "Natalie, Queen of Scotts".
 Originally in sculpted in clay, molded in silicone rubber, and cast with translucent silicone, with nylon tentacles.
 Additionally, various set elements such as hedgehog-style beach barricades and false barbed wire created for the film.